hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 2. Inherited functions

-   These functions are always available for all Scraper class.
+   These functions are always available for all Scraper classes.
 They are implemented in the `AbstractScraper` base class and rarely require overriding in the Scraper class.

 3. Optional functions